Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment reached 11,950 in December 2024, it showed a decline of 280 jobs from November and decreased by 910 jobs year-over-year.
+• Total local employment stands at 8,360 in July 2025, it fell by 30 jobs from June and expanded by 390 jobs year-over-year.

 Employment Trends